wiramahendra/execution-tool/README.md

 tools.register(Arc::new(TodoTool::new()));                        // session-aware todo
 ```

-Every allowlist starts empty, so an unconfigured tool does nothing at all. `executiond` exposes 9 tools via `GET /v1/tools`.
+Every allowlist starts empty, so an unconfigured tool does nothing at all. `marshalld` exposes 10 tools via `GET /v1/tools`.

 ## What "sandboxed" means here